idling-mind/idling-mind.github.io/_posts/2015-07-25-Hello-World.md

 ---
 layout: post
 title: Hello World!
+excerpt: I got my blog up.
+It was a struggle, but i finally managed to get it working using Github pages and Jekyll.
 ---

 Got my blog online.
 It was a struggle!
 I am pretty new to [Github Pages](https://pages.github.com/) (i'm pretty new to [Github](https://github.com) as well!).
 I heard about [Jekyll](http://jekyllrb.com/) for the first time today.
 It took some time to figure out what it is.